-The Committee set meaningful goals to motivate NEO performance, manage these transitions and create value for shareholders.
-Despite the challenging market conditions, our NEOs provided operational control through disciplined cost management, maintaining a strong balance sheet and liquidity position while returning capital to shareholders via share repurchases.
-The Company generated over \$1.9 billion of revenue, generated \$29.0 million of Adjusted EBITDA1, and returned \$33.9 million to shareholders in stock repurchases during the year.
+2024 was a year of continuing economic challenges for our Company as the leadership team began the execution of our new strategic plan during a period of ongoing contraction in the Company's industry.
+The Compensation Committee set meaningful goals to motivate NEO performance, emphasizing both the execution of concrete steps in our strategic plan and the financial metrics necessary to maximize long-term and near-term value creation for shareholders.
+Despite the challenging market conditions, our NEOs provided operational control through disciplined cost management, executed against our strategic plan, and were able to return capital to shareholders via share repurchases.
+The Company generated over \$1.6 billion of revenue, \$11.2 million of Adjusted EBITDA1, and returned \$21.1 million to shareholders in stock repurchases during the year.